GeneTv/xss-example/README.md

-# xss-example
+# XSS Demo Project
-Really simple example for cross-site scripting.
-The example contains vulnerable and secure code which can be configured in `src/config.ini.php`
+Really simple example for cross-site scripting, written in php.
+The example contains vulnerable and secure code and should demonstrate the basics of xss and important security implementations.

 ## Project Setup
 ### Prerequisites